ethanjmoody/data-den/README.md

 Welcome to my data science portfolio! :wave:

 This repository showcases a diverse range of projects spanning different domains and personal areas of interest.
-Some of these projects were individual undertakings; others were the result of group efforts.
+Some of these projects were individual undertakings; others were the result of group efforts (with co-authors noted).
 Here, you'll find examples of:

 - :robot: **Machine Learning & Modeling**: Projects demonstrating predictive modeling and algorithm development.
 - :test_tube: **Causal Inference**: Insights drawn from designing and interpreting experiments to infer causality.